The Mote Impact

 The ability to convert text-to-speech enables diverse learners and non-native speakers to access content alongside their peers, eliminating the need for pull-out sessions or additional support.
 This fosters a sense of relatedness and autonomy while making learning more accessible, thereby enhancing students’ perceived competence.
 Together, these factors contribute to greater student-efficacy.

-Integrating translation tools in both text and audio form for non-native speakers during classroom activities are a valuable tool to improve reading, speaking, writing skills, grammar and vocabulary whilst improving the accessebility of information.
+Mote's support for translation of both text and audio is a powerful scaffold for non-native speakers during classroom activities, helping to develop reading, speaking, writing, grammar and vocabulary skills.

 Mote and CAST UDL Framework